Olive wood (Olea europaea) with stainless steel and epoxy inlays.

 24 lbs.
 27” x 22” x 3”

-This sculpture takes its form from the earliest environment of human development, where life is sustained not by structure alone, but by containment, circulation, and protection.
+This sculpture takes its form from the earliest environment of human development, where life is sustained not by structure alone, but by continuous management, circulation, and protection.
 The reclaimed wood serves as the enclosing body—its cavities and contours shaped by time—suggesting an organic vessel rather than a fixed boundary.

-Mother Vessel reflects on origin as an act of holding rather than control.
+Mother Vessel reflects on origin as an act of ongoing management rather than absolute control.
 It presents the womb not as a structure that shapes outcomes, but as a condition that allows multiple lives to develop simultaneously - protected, independent, and defined as much by the space around them as by their own material presence.